PYTH0N-B0T/Goldlion-Chess-Engine/README.md

 Note that I haven't implemented castling or en passant moves yet, as these complicate the code and are a bit of a hassle to get working.
 My description will pretend these moves don't exist.
 Eventually I'll try to add them in.

 I chose to write this in Python since it was more of a learning exercise than an attempt at a competitive engine.
 Obviously the downside of Python for something performance intensive is that it's pretty slow.
-If I were making a serious engine I would likely rewrite it in something like C++.
-That said, using Python was an interesting challenge since I had to really pay attention to efficiency to even search up to a shallow depth.

 ## Chess engine basics